minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('addtocart' in this case) pid | Product ID.
+pid | Product ID.
 The unique identifier of the product of the product you want us to track. parent_pid | Parent Product ID.
 The unique identifier of the parent product(incase of variant products) you want us to track. sku | The sku of the item